Systems Thinking. What is it? And How Can It Help Your Business?

 This afternoon I met with a fellow board member of the Nashville, TN Association of Talent Development (ATD) chapter to plan 2016 activities.
 She leads Learning and Development at Bridgestone and I discussed Systems Thinking with her.
 She needs to replace an aging workforce, and has developed programs with the largest university in the state, MTSU, using values from their company and partnering with the US Naval Academy and the US Army at West Point.
 In short, they desire to teach essential leadership skills using their company values at a public university.
 Concurrently, Bridgestone needs to relocate 30-50% of their senior leaders from two other states to their new corporate headquarters in Nashville, without losing significant intellectual capital.
 She is excited and overwhelmed about the changes ahead for Bridgestone.
 We discussed ways to apply Senge’s (2996) model of a learning organization to those changes.
 She has the right words.
 And a mental model.
 But I do not know if she can develop a learning organization.

 Notice the pattern?
 We can have ready examples and academic references to share with others.
 But ideas are worthless without action.

 How about your organization?

 Does your business need to improve by applying systems thinking?
-If so Contact Us Today!
+If so call Doug Gray, PCC, today at 615.905.1892 or Contact Us Today!

 What are you waiting for?